-As Duncan tries to find a way to make all of his crayons on happy, you can talk to children about how the crayons (and Duncan) are feeling.
+As Duncan tries to find a way to make all of his crayons happy, you can talk to children about how the crayons (and Duncan) feel.
 This is also a good way to teach that everyone has different needs, hopes, and dreams, and sometimes it’s hard to find ways for everyone to agree.

 You can take a similar approach with just about any story that your child loves!

-The We Care Center can be as simple as a box containing Kleenex, Band-Aids, and a small stuffed animal.
+The We Care Center can be as simple as a box containing tissues, bandages, and a small stuffed animal.
 This provides a symbolic way for children to offer empathy to others in distress.

-This teaches children to be aware of others and to develop an understanding that our responses and actions can have a positive impact.
+This teaches children to be aware of others and understand that our responses and actions can have a positive impact.

-We can also model this relationship with statements like, “Our neighbors are sick.
-Let’s take them some soup to help them feel better!” or, “Your brother scraped his elbow.
-Let’s help by bringing him a Band-Aid!”
+We can also model this relationship with statements like, 'Our neighbours are sick.
+Let’s take them some soup to help them feel better'! or, 'Your brother scraped his elbow.
+Let’s help by bringing him a bandage'!

 At this point, you could teach a more appropriate response to want a toy, such as asking for a turn, making a trade, or playing with another toy while waiting.
 It’s much easier for children to learn social skills when they are taught in context.

-Teaching emotions through play is an important way to develop empathy in children.
+Teaching emotions through play is a crucial way to develop empathy in children.
 Games and activities can help children learn the language to express and understand complex feelings.

 To play emotion charades, take turns acting out emotions and guessing what feeling is being portrayed.
 After a player has guessed correctly, you can also discuss the emotion with questions like: